-9.17.7.3.1 WICHITA MID-CONTINENT AIRPORT
+9.17.7.3.1 DWIGHT D. EISENHOWER NATIONAL AIRPORT

-The Wichita Mid-Continent (ICT) Airport is a commercial service airport that serves as the primary hub for air travel in the WAMPO region.
+Dwight D. Eisenhower National Airport (ICT) is a commercial service airport that serves as the primary hub for air travel in the WAMPO region.
 The airport is located approximately five miles southwest of the central business district in Wichita and is bordered on the north by US-54/400 (Kellogg) and on the south by K-42.
-ICT is owned by the Wichita Airport Authority and operated by the City of Wichita Department of Airports.
-The Wichita City Council, which also serves as the Wichita Airport Authority Board, makes final decisions regarding the airport.
+It is owned by the Wichita Airport Authority and operated by the City of Wichita Department of Airports.
+The

+Wichita City Council, which also serves as the Wichita Airport Authority Board, makes final decisions regarding the airport.

-Wichita Mid-Continent (ICT) Airport is the only airport in the WAMPO region that is equipped to handle large-scale commercial freight movements, and operates and maintains runways that can handle wide - body aircraft.
-As such, the ICT accounts for the majority of air cargo tonnage shipped into and out of Kansas.
-It is anticipated that Mid-Continent Airport will enplane and deplane approximately 78,000 tons of freight in 2023, up 200% from the 25,000 tons of freight enplaned and deplaned in 2010.
+Wichita Dwight D. Eisenhower National Airport is the only airport in the WAMPO region that is equipped to handle large-scale commercial freight movements, and operates and maintains runways that can handle wide - body aircraft.
+As such, the airport accounts for the majority of air cargo tonnage shipped into and out of Kansas.
+It is anticipated that the airport will enplane and deplane approximately 78,000 tons of freight in 2023, up 200% from the 25,000 tons of freight enplaned and deplaned in 2010.